14 Pregnancy Essentials You Didn’t Know You Needed

 I had an organic itch cream for the itch and shea butter for the moisture to to help reduce stretch marks.
 I don’t know if I can completely thank the shea butter I’d lather on or a combination of shea butter and good genes but through three pregnancies I didn’t get stretch marks.
 Instead of using two products like I did, now there is DreamBelly Stretch Mark Butter .
 The company claims no itch and no stretch marks with all natural ingredients.
 I didn’t try this particular cream but it looks divine.

-7. Tummy Shield — as your belly grows and you get ready for maternity clothes (if not earlier) — “Researchers have also found that a mother’s uterus and bladder are not as protected by the pelvis after 12 weeks gestation and can be more easily injured by blunt trauma,” according to YASA.
+This is one of those safety pregnancy essentials you really shouldn’t do without.
+“Researchers have also found that a mother’s uterus and bladder are not as protected by the pelvis after 12 weeks gestation and can be more easily injured by blunt trauma,” according to YASA.
 Going through a compilation of studies about driving during pregnancy, we found that an estimated 3,000 pregnancies are lost every year from car crashes.
 The U.S. National Library of Medicine says car crashes “are the largest single cause of death for pregnancy women and the leading cause of traumatic fetal injury mortality in the United States.”

 That makes safe driving during pregnancy a rather big issue that’s not being discussed.